CALCRIM No. 1191A. Evidence of Uncharged Sex Offense

 adopts this approach, the fourth paragraph may be replaced with the following:

-may consider that evidence and weigh it together with all the other evidence
+consider that evidence and weigh it together with all the other evidence received

-received during the trial to help you determine whether the defendant
+during the trial to help you determine whether the defendant committed

-that evidence of another sexual offense is not sufficient alone to ﬁnd the
+of another sexual offense is not sufficient alone to find the defendant guilty of

 Evidence Code section 1108 does not violate a defendant’s rights to due process